Jouki Tikkanen: 2012

 In 2012 Tikkanen won her first national champion title in all-around.
 She took gold also in ball and clubs finals.
 In fall she competed in Grand Prix series advancing finals in Berlin (6th in clubs and ribbon EF) and in Brno (4th in ball EF and 8th in ribbon EF).

 2013

 At the 2013 Finnish championships, she took her second gold in the all-around ahed of Ekaterina Volkova and competed at the 2013 World Championships in Kyiv finishing 28th.
 Along with Volkova, she represented Finland at the 2013 European Championships, finishing 10th in the team standings and they secured Finland in group A to 2015 ECh.
 She finished 6th in clubs EF in 2013 Valentine Cup in Tartu.

 2014

 Tikkanen was the 2014 Finnish national all-around champion for third time in a row.
-She competed at the 2014 World Championships in Izmir, Turkey where she qualified for the all-around finals finishing in 17th position ahead of Ukrainian gymnast Viktoria Mazur.
+She competed at the 2014 World Championships in İzmir, Turkey where she qualified for the all-around finals finishing in 17th position ahead of Ukrainian gymnast Viktoria Mazur.
 That is the best international achievement for Finnish rhythmic gymnast.
 She had her highest World Cup placement finishing 14th in all-around and 11th in ribbon at the Corbeil-Essonnes World Cup.